kaizer1v/kaizer1v.github.io/all_collections/_posts/2020-01-21-prd-template.md

+---
-# What is a Product Requirement Document?
+title: What is a Product Requirement Document?
+categories: [design]
+tags: [system design]
+---

 Often when working on features, I had to work on quite a lot of PRDs.
 This is probably a boring task, but quite effective.